33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 4. Customisation without drift.
 Every change was scoped to the per-client implementation.
 At no point were the agency’s shared template components modified.
 The tongue-tie procedure section’s adaptations lived in per-page Elementor overrides, not in the template’s shared layer.
 The next site that runs on this template has no awareness that 33 pages of custom implementation passed through it.

 5. Cross-device verification.
-Customisations were checked at desktop, tablet, and mobile viewports.
-The image-sizing and hero-overlay work from the QA loop is inherently multi-resolution — every layout change triggered a cross-device re-check before the round was closed.
-The QA pass on the final content-update task (issue #966) included a site-wide content change verification pass that ran across all affected pages before handoff.
+We checked customisations at desktop, tablet, and mobile viewports.
+The image-sizing and hero-overlay work from the QA loop is inherently multi-resolution — every layout change triggered a cross-device re-check before the round closed.
+The QA pass on the final content-update task included a site-wide content-change verification pass across all affected pages before handoff.

 The structural tension was that a tongue-tie procedure section is not a dental services variant — its age-stratified sub-pages carry a different content purpose, and collapsing them into the same template pattern would not fail QA; it would register as a content problem after launch.
 The resolution was a separate content architecture within the same template, using per-page Elementor overrides that left the agency’s shared layer unchanged.